 Unless prohibited by law, you have the right, upon reasonable notice, to view any personally identifiable information collected from you through your visits to or use of our Sites, to make corrections to such information if necessary, or to request that such information be removed from our systems.
 You may do so by contacting us at the address indicated below.

 We do not intend to collect personal information from children under 13 years of age.
 If we learn that we have collected this information from a child under the age of 13, we will promptly take all reasonable steps to delete the data from our system.

-In our information technology systems environment, we maintain administrative, technical, and physical safeguards designed to protect your personal information.
+In our information technology systems environment, we maintain administrative, technical, and physical safeguards (including secure disposal methods) designed to protect your personal information.
 Only those employees with a business need to access your nonpublic personal information may do so and only for that reason.

 If you have any questions or comments about this policy, you are welcome to write or call us toll free at:

 Hours of operation:

 Monday – Thursday 8 a.m. to 9 p.m., and Friday 8 a.m. to 8 p.m., ET.